Jc-alt logo

 left = 0

-# time complexity: iterate over string of n length O(n), for n iterations, leading to O(n^2)
+# tc: iterate over representation of n strings O(n) each of n length O(n), leading to O(n^2)

 while left < len(encoded):